 Ramen Nagi – Famed Ramen Chain From Japan In Singapore At Suntec City.
 This Is One Ramen You Won’t Want To Miss

-The famed Ramen Nagi has opened its 1st outlet in Singapore at Suntec City Tower 2 on 12th October.
+The famed Ramen Nagi has opened its 1st outlet in Singapore at Suntec City Tower 2.

 For a small country like Singapore, we are relatively populated with ramen eateries of all kinds.
 There are still sooooo many new ramen shops opening up in recent times, but few boost the same level of anticipation as Ramen Nagi.